An Island of Jungle Thriving with Abundant Nature and Life

-Iriomote Island is the second largest island after the main island of Okinawa and a treasure box of nature with more than 90% of the island is covered in jungle.
-The entire island is designated as a national park, and many tourists visit the island each year to experience the rich nature that it has to offer.
+Iriomote Island is the second largest island after the main island of Okinawa, and a treasure trove of nature as more than 90% of the island is covered in jungle.
+The entire island is designated as a national park, and many tourists visit the island each year to experience the rich nature it has to offer.
 The sea, mountains, rivers, waterfalls, and all kinds of living creatures bring a distinct charm to Iriomote Island.
-In Iriomote’s majestic nature, said to be the last hidden secret of Japan, you can have adventure-like experiences that you could only dream of in the city.
-Trekking and canoeing programs that can be enjoyed with your family and the jungle cruise, which allows you to leisurely explore the river home to mangroves on both sides are just some of the popular choices.
+In Iriomote’s majestic nature, said to be the last hidden secret of Japan, you can have adventure-like experiences that you can only dream of in the city.
+Popular activities are the trekking and canoeing programs that can be enjoyed with your family, and the highly-recommended jungle cruise, which allows you to leisurely explore the river home to dense mangroves in every direction you look.
 Iriomote Island is a theme park of vast nature that can be relished by children and adults alike.

-From a trek through the mountains to a canoe down the river surrounded by mangrove jungle, Iriomote Island is truly blessed with rich wildlife.
+From a trek through the mountains, to a canoe down the river surrounded by mangrove jungle, Iriomote Island is truly blessed with rich wildlife.
 There are so many ways to enjoy your time on the island that it will almost have you lost as to what kind of leisure activity might suit you.
-If you want to indulge in the nature that covers the entire island, you may find kayaking or taking the trail of mangroves to be your best bet for exploring the jungle hassle-free.
-In addition, Iriomote Island is also known for having plenty of other ways to enjoy your time on the island, such as going on a full-fledged trekking trip to reach popular spots including the Pinaisara and Mariyudu waterfalls as well as going on a search for creatures inhabiting the Yaeyama Islands while cruising down the Urauchi River, the longest river in Okinawa.
+If you want to indulge in the nature that covers the entire island, you may find kayaking or taking the trail of mangroves to be your best way to explore the jungle hassle-free.
+Iriomote Island is also known for having plenty of other ways to enjoy your time on the island, such as going on a full-fledged trekking trip to reach popular spots. including the Pinaisara and Mariyudu waterfalls, as well as going on a search for creatures inhabiting the Yaeyama Islands while cruising down the Urauchi River, the longest river in Okinawa.

 - Photo provided by Iriomote Wildlife Conservation Center, Ministry of the Environment